matter-labs/zksync/docs/swift-exits.md

 ## Goals

 The main goal is to ensure the continuity of user flow.
-A typical use case is that the user has tokens in the **committed** block and she wants to send them to an external address.
+A typical use case is that the user has tokens in the committed block and she wants to send them to an external address.
 But for this, she needs to wait for the verification of the block where she receives the tokens, then the block where she performs the withdrawal operation.
 So swift exit allows requesting an immediate withdrawal of users' tokens to any ethereum address, indicating his withdrawal operatioin.
 Since the validators can guarantee to include a certain sequence of operatioin in a block at some height, they can act as lenders and provide their tokens for an immediate withdrawal on Layer 1.

 ## Structure

 Main components:
 - `SwiftExits` contract - contains the main methods that are responsible for the operation of the entire swift exits system, the processing of transaction, as well as for the storage of validators tokens.
-- `Rollup` contract - the main rollup contract, it processes withdraw operations
+- `Rollup` contract - the main rollup contract, it processes withdraw operations, for swift exits it repays to `SwiftExits` contract
 - `BlsVerifier` library - the library for verifying BLS signatures over BN256 curve
 - `Compound` contract - money market, allowes validatorss to borrow Ethereum assets for providing swift exit operation